yohannesgetahunyg-code/Portfolio/README.md

 # Yohannes Getahun — Data Analyst Portfolio

-Aspiring data analyst based in Addis Ababa, Ethiopia, with a BSc in Business Administration & Management (Honors).
+Aspiring data analyst based in Addis Ababa, Ethiopia, with a B.A. in Business Administration & Management (Honors).
 I specialize in turning raw, messy data into clear business insights using SQL, Power BI, and Excel.

 ---